bradleynz/axmos-home-hub/README.md

 ## Seeded slots
 slotIds = [1, 2, 3]
-When calling a GET request you can use one of the IDs above
+When calling a GET request you can use one of these IDs

 ## Supported devices
 * Dishwasher = 1,